 - EDGE SHAPE

 Because the inside of your thighs brush against your saddle ON EVERY PEDAL STROKE, it’s important that the side edges of the saddle are rounded and smooth – all the way around..
 The less friction here the better.
-Any kind of hard ‘lip’ (usually at the bottom) will cause a problem.
+Any kind of hard ‘lip’ (usually at the base of the saddle) will cause a problem.

 There needs to a reasonable length to a saddle, partly because in mountain biking, you need to be able to move forwards enough to keep the rear wheel traction in place when on steep, loose ascents; and partly because you use the saddle to steer the bike.
-Yes, you may not be aware of it, but you do (well you should) lean the bike on small direction changes or adjustments, usually while descending, but also, at times, when seated.
+Yes, you may not be aware of it (it’s mostly instinctive), but you do (well you should) lean the bike on small direction changes or adjustments while pedalling.

 - RAIL MATERIAL

 Every saddle has rails on which to clamp it to the seatpost.
 There’s pretty much a standard width here and rail length usually depends on saddle length.
 Rail materials vary from single alloys to alloy blends to carbon fibre.
 Obviously you want your rails to be reliable and strong.
 The way they attach to the saddle is important too.
 A rail that pops out of its connection point is something you don’t want to experience.
 It’s extremely difficult to reinsert it and it implies either a weakness in design or material; and it’s advisable to get a new saddle…

 A quality rail should also have millimetre markings on it so that you can set your saddle position and use that as the starting point should you have to reset it.